0xMohamed/react-tanstack-virtual-table/docs/FAQS.md

 ### Q: Can I validate cell edits?

-A: Yes, add validation in your `onCellEdit` callback:
+A: Yes, add validation in your `onCellValueChange` callback:

 ```tsx
 const handleCellEdit = (rowIndex, columnId, value) => {